thienntt2205/Learning/2023/Web Develop/Freecodecamp/note.md

 - The div element is used mainly for design layout purposes unlike the other content elements you have used so far.

 - article elements commonly contain multiple elements that have related information

+- The `class` attribute is part of the Global Attributes, and can be used on any HTML element.

+- `padding` (css)add more space between the content and the sides
+- The default properties of an `hr` element will make it appear as a thin light grey line.
+You can change the height of the line by specifying a value for the height property.